PDC Pro Tour: UK Open Qualifiers

 The UK Open is a major tournament that takes place each year in March at Butlin's Minehead.
 From 2003 to 2013 the tournament took place at Bolton's Reebok Stadium each year in June.
 Prior to the televised event, there were eight UK Open Qualifiers (originally named Regional Finals), where the prize money won was collated into a UK Open Order of Merit table which determined the 96 qualifiers for the UK Open finals in Bolton.
 From 2003 to 2015 there were ties and a preliminary round would be used to reduce the field to 96.
 In 2016 ties were scrapped and countback was used to separate players who were level.

 The tournaments were organised similarly to the Players Championships in that 32 boards were in operation for a non-televised "floor tournament", completed in one day.
 During the 2007–08 UK Open, sponsors Blue Square streamed live coverage of these Regional Finals on the internet.

 From 2011 until 2013, the UK Open Qualifiers were held on four double-header weekends instead of being held on eight Sundays.
 From 2014 onwards there were only 6 UK Open Qualifiers.
 UK Open Qualifiers were abolished in 2019, as all tour card holders were invited to the UK Open from then on.

+Pro Tour Order of Merit

+The PDC Pro Tour Order of Merit is based on based on prize money won in Players Championship events and PDC European Tour events over a rolling 12-month period.

+For the 2025 PDC Pro Tour and 2025 in PDC season, the rankings are used to determine the following: